nexotc/nexotc-docs/docs/earning/revenue-share.md

 # Revenue Share

-!!! info "Earn from the volume you help generate."
+!!! info "Earn From The Volume You Help Generate."
     NexOTC shares platform revenue with those who bring real activity to the network including introducers, referrers and institutional partners.

 ## How Revenue is Generated